mem-/luks-scripts/README.md

 # LUKS Management

-This repo contains a number of (bash) scripts that creates, mounts, unmounts and extend LUKS image files or USB disks, etc, that has an encrypted ext4 filesystem.
+This repo contains a number of (bash) scripts that create, mount, unmount and extend LUKS image files or USB disks, etc, that has an encrypted ext4 filesystem.

 The scripts was (2019-2022) developed on Debian GNU/Linux systems.

+## Background

+When using a fully encrypted harddisk on a loptop or other computer, it only protects your sensitive data when the computer is powered off.
+Hybernate may be okey, but `suspend to RAM` probably still has your harddrive's encryption key in RAM.

+Sensitive data, like salary reports, git repos, etc, that you rarely look at or don't use while at a conferenc or reading emails at a cafe, can be stored in a LUKS-encrypted image file and only unlocked when needed.

+To further increase security, these scripts support the use of a YubiKey configured with challenge-response.

+### Weaknesses

+If your computer is compromised or f onther users has root access to the computer, it is easy to modofy the scripts to copy encryption key(s) used to unlock the LUKS container(s).
+The way to protect against this should be to implement some kind of OTP for LUKS.

+In general, any locked LUKS volume will be protected if someone gains access to your running computer or even grabs your laptop out of your hands when the screen is unlocked.

 ## Requirements